 As you can see, you'll need to check off "Send out of office reply" to turn this automatic text response on.
 You can also check off the "Clear after" box and set a date and time for the automatic response to quit sending.
 Then, you have your message box where you can add the exact message you would like sent as your Out of Office Reply.
 Once done, click "Save."

-- Notifications - this is where you can set whether or not you receive browser notification popups for new messages within Speak.
+- Notifications - this is where you can set whether or not you receive sound notifications and/or browser notification popups for new messages within Speak.
 It's also where you can control how many minutes of inactivity change your status within Speak from Active to Inactive.
 When you click this option, you will see the below:

 - Minutes Until Inactive - this determines the number of minutes of inactivity in Speak before your display status will change from "Active" to "Away".
 Active is represented by a solid green circle by your name and Inactive is represented by a grey circle (white in the middle):